vedmalex/tools-docs/source/graphql-tools/generate-schema.md

 const jsSchema = makeExecutableSchema({
   typeDefs,
   resolvers,
-  connectors,
   logger,
   allowUndefinedInResolve = false, // optional
   resolverValidationOptions = {}, // optional
 });
 ```

-`typeDefs` is a required argument and should be an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
+- `typeDefs` is a required argument and should be an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
 The order of the strings in the array is not important, but it must include a schema definition.

-`resolvers` is a required argument and should be an object that follows the pattern explained in the guide [section on resolvers](http://dev.apollodata.com/tools/graphql-tools/resolvers.html).
+- `resolvers` is a required argument and should be an object that follows the pattern explained in [article on resolvers](http://dev.apollodata.com/tools/graphql-tools/resolvers.html).

-`connectors` is an optional argument, which will take an object with connectors and attach them to the context of every resolve function.
-If this argument is provided, a `context` object must be passed to the `apollo{Express/Connect/Hapi/Koa}` call.
-See the [connector docs](http://docs.apollostack.com/graphql-tools/connectors.html) for more information.

-`logger` is an optional argument, which can be used to print errors to the server console that are usually swallowed by GraphQL.
+- `logger` is an optional argument, which can be used to print errors to the server console that are usually swallowed by GraphQL.
 The `logger` argument should be an object with a `log` function, eg. `const logger = { log: (e) => console.log(e) }`

-`allowUndefinedInResolve` is an optional argument, which is `false` by default, and causes your resolve function to throw an error, if they return undefined.
+- `allowUndefinedInResolve` is an optional argument, which is `false` by default, and causes your resolve function to throw an error, if they return undefined.
 This can help make debugging easier.
 To get the default behavior of GraphQL, set this option to `true`.

-`resolverValidationOptions` is an optional argument which accepts an object of the following shape: `{ requireResolversForArgs, requireResolversForNonScalar }`.
-If set to true, `requireResolversForArgs` will cause `makeExecutableSchema` to throw an error, if no resolve function is defined for a field that has arguments.
-Similarly, `requireResolversForNonScalar` will cause `makeExecutableSchema` to throw an error if a non-scalar field has no resolver defined.
+- `resolverValidationOptions` is an optional argument which accepts an object of the following shape: `{ requireResolversForArgs, requireResolversForNonScalar }`.

+    - `requireResolversForArgs` will cause `makeExecutableSchema` to throw an error if no resolve function is defined for a field that has arguments.

+    - `requireResolversForNonScalar` will cause `makeExecutableSchema` to throw an error if a non-scalar field has no resolver defined.
 By default, both of these are true, which can help catch errors faster.
 To get the normal behavior of GraphQL, set both of them to `false`.